Reason #1. Theological Orthodoxy

 Reason #3.
 Ecclesiastical Responsibility

-Heidelberg Theological Seminary is firmly bound to the idea that theological education is the business of the Church (2 Tim.
-2:2), local as well as broader, but seeks to be subservient to the church.
-Therefore, our Board bound the seminary to labor under the direct supervision of the ruling council of the elders of Zion Reformed Church of Menno, South Dakota, a congregation of the Reformed Church in the United States (RCUS).
-Founded in 1725, the RCUS is a long time conservative Reformed denomination in North America.
+- Heidelberg Theological Seminary is firmly bound to the idea that theological education is the business of the Church (2 Tim.
+2:2), local as well as broader, therefore seeks to exist under the authority of the church.
+HTS came into existence due to the desire within the local church to provide for the training of ministers.
+Authorization for this institution of the church to train men has been established by a local court of the church.
+The Consistory of Zion Reformed, a congregation of the Reformed Church in the United States (RCUS), has authorized the Board of the Seminary to operate the seminary.

 Reason #4.
 Concept of Pastoral Training